anugotta/KinderScript/README.md

 # KinderScript
  A simple programming language for Kids!
-Been Planning and working on it for quiet some time.

 Todos: